AbdelrahmanSadat/Cook-Mate/Notes.md

     - ~~See NextJS changes to [middleware](https://nextjs.org/docs/messages/middleware-upgrade-guide#no-response-body).
 You can no longer return a response in the middleware.
 Only redirect or rewrite.
 They explain their reasoning in the docs I linked. ~~
     - ~~That makes me think, that whoever made this task did not really have Next 12.2+ in mind?
 Because how am I supposed to use the NextJS middleware in my api, when clearly NextJS want it to be treated more like a client side thing that can't return a response? ~~
     > You can respond from Middleware directly by returning a Response or NextResponse instance.
 (This is available since Next.js v13.1.0)
+    - Note: NextJS doesn't allow "nested middleware", meaning defining the middleware file anywhere besides the root dir.
+        - The [solution](https://nextjs.org/docs/messages/nested-middleware) is to conditionally, using the req, define where you want pieces of the middleware to be applied on which routes.
+        - And maybe this means that using something like next-auth's `withAuth()` for middleware is preferred (if you'll guard with middleware)
+            - ~~There's still the problem of `withAuth` always authenticating the user.~~ (resolved, was caused by me forgetting to remove the token in the cookie)
+            - It's perfectly fine (if not even better) to authenticate in each route you want to guard
+                - So there's maybe a validity in trying to see why `withAuth` doesn't work, rather than trying a manual middleware auth; (which I did)

+- The NextJS middleware concept, and the edge runtime have caused me big problems (I'll summarize them later), because of what they can and can't run on the edge ([text](https://nextjs.org/docs/messages/node-module-in-edge-runtime)).

+- Avoid usage until they [settle](https://github.com/vercel/next.js/discussions/46722) on something.

+### Runtimes
+- There are two runtime options in NextJS, The NodeJS runtime and the Edge runtime.
+    - The NodeJS runtime has access to all Node.js APIs and compatible packages from the ecosystem.
+    - The Edge runtime is based on [Web APIs](https://nextjs.org/docs/app/api-reference/edge).
+It uses only a subset of the NodeJS api, and offers alternate polyfills? / compatibility.
+And it comes with a bunch of limitations, like size.
+        - It is faster, but also naturally more limiting.
+And it hasn't matured yet.
+        - Here are some of the [limitations](https://nextjs.org/docs/app/api-reference/edge#unsupported-apis) of the edge runtime.

+- Most importantly, NextJS middleware is only avilable in [Edge runtime](https://nextjs.org/docs/app/building-your-application/routing/middleware#runtime).
+Meaning you can't rely on it like you would the server.

 ## Formik